shpetim007/AnalogSignalHandler/README.md

 # AnalogSignalHandler
-A simple yet powerful Analog Signal handler for Arduino.
+A simple yet powerful Analog Signal handler for Arduino ATMega2560.
+Should also work on many other
 Could also be adapter to other micro controllers.

 # Features